hariharen9/youtube-automated/README.md

 ### 3️⃣ Authenticate and Generate `token.json` 🪄

 1. Run the script 🏃‍♂️.
-2. A browser will open, asking you to sign in with your Google account. 🌟
+2. A browser will open, asking you to sign in with your Google account. ( It will store you in a token, so no worries.
+Just login occassionally for security 😎) 🌟
 3. Allow the requested permissions. 👍
 4. A `token.json` file will magically appear in your project directory. 🎉